- Middle School

 Each House has a Dean and a number of House Tutors (Teachers) assigned to specific Year levels from Years 9 – 13.
 These year levels will meet with their tutors on a regular basis to assist and monitor a student’s progress in all aspects of College Life.

 A Year 13 student is appointed as Head of House (College Prefect) with Captains (Year 13) appointed to coordinate the various House activities held throughout the year.
 There is also a Year 10 House Representative appointed to assist the organisation and involvement of Middle School students.

-Year 7 and 8 students are assigned to one of the eight Houses and will be involved in the Junior competitions available during the course of the year.
-They will also take part in whole House activities.
-The pastoral care and mentoring of these boys will be undertaken by their Homeroom Teacher and Year Level Dean.
+Year 7 and 8 students are assigned to one of the eight Houses and are involved in the Junior competitions available during the course of the year.
+They also take part in whole House activities.
+The pastoral care and mentoring of these boys is overseen by their Homeroom Teacher and House Dean.